ThirVondukr/passlib/docs/lib/passlib.totp-tutorial.rst

 This module is designed to support a variety of use cases, including:

-    * Low-level methods for creating OTP keys.

-    * Low-level methods for generating & verifying tokens.

-    * Methods for transferring OTP keys from server to client via provisioning URIs.
+    * Creating & transferring TOTP keys to client devices.

-    * High level methods for encrypting & storing OTP keys and state.

-    * High level methods for generating & verifying tokens with persistent state.
+    * Generating & verifying tokens.

+    * Securely storing TOTP keys.

-This walkthrough starts with the simpler lowlevel cases, and builds up to the more complex highlevel ones.
+This walkthrough starts with the simpler cases, and builds up to the more complex ones.

 .. seealso:: The :mod:`passlib.totp` api reference,
     which lists all details of all the classes and methods mentioned here.